 Why is value-based pricing the best option for client advisory (or Strategic Advising) services?

-KG: As accounting firms transition from compliance based work to Strategic Advising, it’s important to also transition from hourly billing to value-based pricing.
-The work is so different—the pricing must also be different.
+“As accounting firms transition from compliance-based work to Strategic Advising, it’s important to also transition from hourly billing to value-based pricing,” says Kathy.
+“The work is so different—the pricing must also be different.”

-Advisory services are nuanced.
+“Advisory services are nuanced.
 It is not the type of work where x hours = x product.
 It is about applying knowledge and bringing value to the client month after month.
 Some months this work will take 15 hours, some months the work may only take three.
-And some months you might have to spend weekends helping the client build a new strategic plan.
+And some months you might have to spend weekends helping the client build a new strategic plan.“

-If you show your clients that you can help them grow their businesses, they will pay for that value.
-But if you only price it by the hour they will be frustrated in the big months, and confused in the small months.
-And the whole time you’ll be making the same margin on each hour.
+“If you show your clients that you can help them grow their businesses, they will pay for that value.
+But if you only price it by the hour they will be frustrated during the big months, and confused during the small months.
+And the whole time you’ll be making the same margin on each hour.”

-Fixed pricing doesn’t solve the problem either because Strategic Advising work is too nuanced.
+Other similar pricing models may help you avoid this issue, but they take the customer out of the equation.“Other similar pricing models may help alleviate this issue, but they also leave one vital component out—the customer relationship.
+“Fixed pricing doesn’t solve the problem either.
 In a successful advising relationship, the work grows and changes over time.
-The early work you do will be replaced by work that is more and more strategic over time so it will be impossible to define a fixed scope.
+The early work you do will be replaced by work that is more and more strategic over time so it will be impossible to define a fixed scope.”

-If you build a menu of services (or products) that can grow with your client relationship, you will accomplish both things: meeting the client’s true needs and being profitable yourself.
+“If you build a menu of services (or products) that can grow with your client relationship, you will accomplish both things: meeting the client’s true needs and being profitable yourself.”